MatveyBu/Rundown_2/ReadMe.md

 **Brief Application description**

 We are intending to build a college forum page that allows college students within their universities to connect with fellow students in a range of communities.
 This could range from finding housing, club/sports pages, or even general class and campus-wide communities.
 The page will allow students to find a secure, reliable, and widely used forum that connects them with students with similar interests.

-We have three major roles: admins, moderators, and users.
-Admins will control the page UI and moderator access for a given university, allowing them to choose colors and create certain communities.
+Admins will control the pages and communities and assign moderators to communities.
 Moderators will control the specific functions within certain subtopics and moderate those channels, similar to Discord.
-The general user base (students) will then be able to join/get invited to specific channels that fit their needs.
-Some pages will be publicly available to the community like the housing page, lost id page, etc.
+The general user base (students) will then be able to join specific channels that fit their needs.
+Pages are publicly available to the community like the housing page, lost id page, etc.

 **Contributors**